 The use of robotics, automation, autonomous vehicles, and remote monitoring is revolutionizing industries worldwide.
-Through Schlumberger Robotics Services, we offer this technological advantage to our customers with an expanding suite of unmanned and remotely operated deployment solutions.
+Schlumberger Robotics Services provides this technological advantage to our customers with an expanding suite of unmanned and remotely operated deployment solutions.

-Equally appealing, this technology dramatically lowers costs by reducing the personnel and equipment necessary to operate in remote locations.
-Our approach also eliminates the expense and risk associated with traditional ship-based data-collection solutions.
-Operations that were once cost-prohibitive are now economically feasible.
+Equally appealing, this technology significantly lowers costs by reducing the personnel and equipment necessary to operate in remote locations.
+Our approach also eliminates the expense and risk associated with traditional ship-based data collection solutions.
+Operations that were once cost prohibitive are now economically feasible.